ejsmith13/burger_app/README.md

   ## Description:

   This is a simple full stack application that logs different types of burgers the user would like to eat, and also allows the user to move them over to a seperate column once they have finished them.
 It uses a database on the back end to store the information for the user and dynamically creates new burgers on the page when the user enters them in the form.
+This app is deployed on Heroku and can be accessed through the link below.